 - Telkom app – Login > My product > Subscriptions > Content Service

-- Or contact their customer service call centre number
+- Or contact their customer service call center number

 Each network has what is known as an out-of-bundle (OOB) data rate.
 This means, that if you don’t have an active data bundle that you have purchased, your airtime (if you have a positive balance) will start depleting at the OOB data rate.
 The OOB data rate is normally a per MB rate and is much higher than your in-bundle rate.
 These rates differ from network to network but if you are out-of-bundle for long enough, you can drastically reduce your airtime balance without knowing.